 Pamela's profile

-As an eco-artist, I am deeply invested in exploring relationships among diverse geographical environments, species and cultures.
-My work juxtaposes natural elements with human-made objects, creating visual representations of the complex relationship between human and non-human beings—capturing both conflict and harmony.
+As an eco-artist, I am deeply invested in exploring human being and non-human beings' relationships to each other and to land.
+My work juxtaposes natural elements with human-made objects, creating sculptural objects and installations that portray the complex relationships within an environment that express both conflict and harmony.

-A recent theme in my art focuses on animal mobility which profoundly influences the adaptability and survival of all species, especially in a future where environmental conditions are increasingly uncertain.
-I collect everyday artifacts of little value from our everyday, consumer culture and gather natural materials directly from their source.
-I make artworks by manipulating, combining and juxtaposing these elements in a new space to express the movement and interaction among living and non-living beings.
+A recent theme in my art focuses on freedom of movement, access to land, foraging, and scavenging.
+These activities profoundly influence the adaptability and survival of all species, especially in a future where environmental conditions are increasingly uncertain.
+I collect everyday artifacts of little value from our everyday, consumer culture and discarded or cast-off natural materials.
+I manipulate and combine and stage these elements, creating an artificial ecology that shows interaction, movement and transformation.

 In recent years, I have been particularly drawn to natural wool fleece.
 Its physical properties require some science in processing and a sensitive touch to craft artfully, aligning with the care and attention I aim to bring to ecological issues.
 Wool, a globally used and common material, symbolizes our relationship with animals and the evolving landscape, embodying both tradition and transition in the face of environmental changes.